alexandergerber/courses-tsa/chapter5.md

 xp: 100
 ```

-Since we are interested in the volatility of a process when we use GARCH models we also want to forecast volatility $\sigma$.
+Since we are interested in the volatility of a process when we use GARCH models we also want to forecast the volatility $\sigma_ {t+h}$.

-If we already have estimated a GARCH model then the h-step ahead volatility forecast can be computed with the function `predict()`
+If we already have estimated a GARCH model then the h-step ahead volatility forecast  $\widehat{ \sigma }_ {t+h}$ can be computed with the function `predict()`
 like this:
 ```
 predict(garch_model, h)$standardDeviation
 ```

 Here we want to produce a series of 1-step ahead volatility forecasts for the test date.

 `@instructions`
 - Create an empty numeric vector having the length of the test data (`test`) for the volatility forecasts called `sigma_forecast`.